 Cost adjustments can include billing rate adjustments, which account for longer or shorter nights in the seasons, potential rate increases, and the additions of streetlights during the fiscal year.
-No cost adjustments will be made for the current fiscal year.
+The street light count had a net increase of 31 street lights during the past year.

-The assessment engineering services for the preparation of the Annual 2019-2020 Engineer's Report is \$20,808.
+The cost of professional services, which includes the costs to prepare the Annual 2021-22 Engineer's Report, is \$21,750.

-The City of Riverside also had street lighting expenses in the amount of \$5,700 for State Energy Tax and \$26,000 for Southern California Edison fees and expenses.
+The City of Riverside also had street lighting expenses in the amount of \$5,410 for State Energy Tax and \$37,000 for Southern California Edison fees and expenses.

 The residential, residential-rural, non-residential, and rural street lighting costs are assessed directly to the respective zones.
 Since the intersection safety lighting category is an equal benefit, this cost will be assessed to all parcels on an equal assessment per unit of benefit.
-Assessment engineering services will also be assessed equally to all parcels on a unit of benefit basis.
+Professional services will also be assessed equally to all parcels on a unit of benefit basis.